The Promise (Galgut novel): Reception

 The Promise was awarded the 2021 Booker Prize.
 Galgut is the third writer from South Africa to win the Booker, following Nadine Gordimer and J. M. Coetzee, who has won twice.
 Galgut was previously shortlisted twice for the Prize: first in 2003 for The Good Doctor and again in 2010 for In a Strange Room.
 The novel was also longlisted for the 2022 Andrew Carnegie Medal for Excellence in Fiction.

-The Promise received favourable reviews, with a cumulative "Rave" rating at the review aggregator website Book Marks, based on 13 book reviews from mainstream literary critics.
 In a rave review for Harper's Magazine, Claire Messud called Galgut an "extraordinary" novelist, writing, "Like other remarkable novels, it is uniquely itself, and greater than the sum of its parts.
 The Promise evokes when you reach the final page, a profound interior shift that is all but physical.
 This, as an experience of art, happens only rarely, and is to be prized."
 James Wood of The New Yorker praised Galgut's narration, writing, "Galgut is at once very close to his troubled characters and somewhat ironically distant, as if the novel were written in two time signatures, fast and slower.
 And, miraculously, this narrative distance does not alienate our intimacy but emerges as a different form of knowing."
 In Literary Review, David Isaacs emphasizes Galgut's skilful positioning of his characters, which "allows for a combination of caricature and depth: the Swart family are at once totemic and singular."

 The Promise was included on the "Big Jubilee Read" list of 70 books selected by a panel of experts, and announced by the BBC and The Reading Agency in April 2022, to celebrate the Platinum Jubilee of Elizabeth II in June 2022.

+Stage production

+Galgut and Sylvaine Strike adapted the novel into a stage production.
+It was shown at The Star Theatre at the District Six Homecoming Centre in Cape Town (formerly the Fugard Theatre) from 14 September to 6 October 2023, before moving to the Market Theatre in Johannesburg from 18 October to 5 November 2023.